myalfred03/NOTES-IIOT/IIot Assignments.md

 https://jansutris10.medium.com/open-source-internet-of-things-iot-platforms-9afd187465ca

 In general this platform are build using a kind of programming language like Java, node Js, etc. For case of ThingsBoard is Java programming Language.

+Is the best way using platforms or deploy a web services for scratch?